Matesxs/GAN-Playground/README.md

 ## Usage
 ```
 Adjust settings in settings/****_settings.py
-Download some datasets and place them in dataset directory (Or in directory you set in settings.py)
+Get datasets and place them in dataset directory (Or in directory you set in settings.py)
 python preprocess_dataset.py
 python train_****.py